 - Work at a temp job.
 Build your nest egg for college.

 - Travel.
 Expand your knowledge and experience of the world.

 - Get a jump on your studies.
 Most professors list their course syllabi and required reading lists online.

-- Negotiate a fall start after all.
-Talk to the admissions office about how much you really want to attend their college and how much you want to start in the fall.
+- Negotiate a fall start.
+Talk to the admission office about how much you want to attend the college and start in the fall.
 They may very well find a place for you.

 - Don't choose another college out of frustration.
 If the spring-admit college is the college of your heart and mind, go there.
-Your spring admission won't matter after a few months.
+Your spring admission won't matter.

 - Get on-campus housing.
-Living with other regular students will make you feel like just another member of the student body.
-Some schools will permit spring-admit students to apply for student housing in the fall.
+Living with other students will make you feel like just another member of the student body.